-- 1. The Court acknowledges the increasing use of artificial intelligence as a tool in the conduct of litigation. - 2.
+- 3. This Practice Direction commences on 29 September 2025. - 4.
 One of the risks associated with using generative artificial intelligence tools is that they may produce apparently coherent and plausible responses to prompts, but the responses may be inaccurate or fictitious, including because they refer to non-existent sources (case authorities, legislative references, legal and academic resources).
-Another risk arises if generative artificial intelligence is used to formulate or reformulate the manner of expression of a submission, without the result being sufficiently checked. - 3.
-Written or oral reliance on material produced in this way has the potential to mislead the Court and the other parties, to cause delay and wasted costs, to undermine the integrity of the Court's processes and ultimately to harm public confidence in the administration of justice. - 4.
+Another risk arises if generative artificial intelligence is used to formulate or reformulate the manner of expression of a submission, without the result being sufficiently checked. - Written or oral reliance on material produced in this way has the potential to mislead the Court and the other parties, to cause delay and wasted costs, to undermine the integrity of the Court's processes and ultimately to harm public confidence in the administration of justice. - 6.
 The purpose of this Practice Direction is to address this risk.